Two-year-old boy wrongly given three vaccines

-A two-year-old boy who presented to his doctor with chicken pox was wrongly given three vaccines he'd already had because the nurse didn't check his medical record.
+A two-year-old boy who was taken to the doctor for a chicken pox vaccination was wrongly given three vaccines he'd already had because the nurse didn't check his medical record.

 The nurse, who cannot be named for legal reasons, has been advised to provide a written apology to the family and attend further training, Health and Disability Commissioner Anthony Hill said in a decision report released today.